-The Chairman, in consultation with the President, appoints the Chairmen of all Committees and Advisory Committees.
+The Chair, in consultation with the President, appoints the Chairs of all Committees and Advisory Committees and may, if so desired, appoint Co-Chairs and Vice Chairs.

 INDEPENDENCE

 A substantial majority of the Board of Trustees are independent, that is, (1) are not compensated by the Museum as employees or independent contractors; (2) do not have their compensation determined by individuals who are compensated by the Museum; (3) do not receive, directly or indirectly, material financial benefits from the Museum; or (4) are not related to (as a spouse, sibling, parent or child), nor reside with any individual who receives compensation from or is employed as an independent contractor by the Museum.